 Make sure your subject is within the camera's range.
-When sensitivity is set to Standard, make sure you are at least 50 centimeters away from the subject to take a picture without the flash, or 50 to 340 centimeters away to take a picture with the flash.
-When using the macro feature, you can take pictures within 15 to 50 centimeters of the subject with or without the flash.
+When sensitivity is set to Standard, make sure you are at least 50 centimeters away from the subject to take a picture without the flash.
+When you use the built-in flash, make sure of the effective flash range from 80 to 370 centimeters for wide-angle shot and from 80 to 260 centimeters for telephoto shot.
+When using the macro feature, you can take pictures within 20 to 50 centimeters of the subject with or without the flash.